 PTs work in private offices, nursing homes, clinics, adult daycare programs, rehabilitation centers, home health agencies, school districts, and hospitals (Bureau of Labor Statistics Occupational Outlook Handbook, 2015).
 PTs also work with athletes in various settings.

-Click here to watch a video on physical therapy from the American Physical Therapy Association.
 PTs must complete a Doctor of Physical Therapy (DPT) program and pass a board exam in order to practice as a licensed Physical Therapist.
 Medical careers related to physical therapy include Physical Therapy Assistants (PTAs).
+You can watch a video on careers in physical therapy by the The American Physical Therapy Association here.

 Preparing for PT School at Cornell College